equinor/fmu-sumo-sim2sumo/docs/sim2sumo.rst

 * The case metadata object must have been uploaded to Sumo, and to the same environment that you are intending to upload to.
   Default sumo environment is **prod**, and you should have a good reason for uploading elsewhere.

-* a :ref:`config file <target config file>` with the required metadata to identify the asset that the data is coming from.
+* a :ref:`config file <config file>` with the required metadata to identify the asset that the data is coming from.

-.. _target config file:
+.. _config file:

 The config file
 *****************